1885 - 1916

 On two occasions, Harold was confined to barracks for being absent without leave, on 15th August 1915 (3 days) and 02nd October 1915 (6 days).

-He arrived in France with his battalion on 07th November 1915.
+He arrived in France with his Battalion on 07th November 1915.

 He was appointed unpaid Lance Corporal on 30th July 1916, appointed paid Lance Corporal on 12th October 1916, and Acting Corporal on 25th March 1917.